cpbonnell/bid2win/README.md

 # bid2win
 ## Introduction
-The goal of this project is to competatively bid on customers in a simulated real-tim bidding environment.
+The goal of this project is to competatively bid on customers in a simulated real-time bidding environment.
 Some historic data on past successful bids is available.

 ## General Approach
 The requirements of this project are in general